Emotive (sociology)

-“Emotional expressions”, also called “emotives” are an effort by the speaker to offer an interpretation of something that is observable to no other actor (Reddy 1997).
-If emotions are feelings, emotives are the expressions of those feelings through the use of language, specifically through constructions that explicitly describe emotional states or attitudes.
-(Luke 2004).
+Emotives are expressive acts, realized either in words or, in earlier formulations, also in gestures, through which a speaker articulates and simultaneously alters their own felt state, functioning as a reflexive intervention in the ongoing process of translating bodily responses, attention, and interpretation into conscious experience.

 Origin

 The term was introduced by William M. Reddy in his article, Against Constructionism: The Historical Ethnography of Emotions (1997).
 Reddy is a professor of History and Cultural Anthropology at Duke University.

 Description

-Emotives describe the process by which emotions are managed and shaped, not only by society and its expectations but also by individuals themselves as they seek to express the inexpressible, namely how they "feel" (Rosenwein 2002).
-One important difference between emotive and descriptive use of language is the difference in intention.
-The discourse of a man using language emotively, using it to express or to arouse feelings, differs in intention from the discourse of a man using language descriptively to convey descriptive meanings (Castell 1949).
+Emotives describe the process by which emotions are managed and shaped, not only by society and its expectations but also by individuals themselves as they seek to express the inexpressible, namely how they "feel".
+Using J. L. Austin's concept of speech acts as a starting point, Reddy draws attention to what happens when a speaker's vocabulary of emotions is employed in such speech acts.
+Going beyond Austin's account of what an emotional expression does at a linguistic level either descriptively or performatively to produce effects in the social world, Reddy's focus is on how the utterance produces real changes in the speaker's own mental or affective state.
+On Reddy's account, emotion talk consists of utterances that are neither constative (descriptive) nor performative.
+Emotional utterances have (1) a descriptive appearance, (2) a relational intent, and (3) a self-exploring or self-altering effect.
+During the emotion utterance the speaker is offering a translation of something that is not observable to anyone else.
+The emotional language chosen stands in relation and conformance to the speaker's identity, and so has a direct impact of the actual feeling of the speaker.
+The context of these utterances is what Reddy calls a "halo" of (verbal and nonverbal) activated thought material.
 Emotion claims are attempts to translate into words (1) nonverbal events that are occurring in this halo or (2) enduring states of this halo and this background.
-Emotion claims, as a result, can be viewed, by analogy with speech act theory, as constituting a special class of utterance, [called emotives] (Reddy 1999).
+Emotion claims, as a result, can be viewed, by analogy with speech act theory, as constituting a special class of utterance, [called emotives].
 Reddy tells us in his later writing that emotives are similar to performatives in that emotives do things to the world.
-Emotives are themselves instruments for directly changing, building, hiding, and intensifying emotions (Reddy 1999).
+Emotives are themselves instruments for directly changing, building, hiding, and intensifying emotions.
 Ultimately, expressed emotions, i.e. emotives, may be more important than inner states of emotion in constructing a social reality (Luke 2004).